-Over the weekend, I came across an interesting thread about a floral delivery on a frequent flyer forum that I visit occasionally.
-Here’s the part that caught my attention…
+Over the weekend, I found an interesting thread about a floral delivery on a frequent flyer forum I visit occasionally.
+Here’s the part that caught my attention.

 Who’s Handling Your Floral Delivery?

-Apparently, people who frequently send flowers online were already aware of this, but I’m pretty sure there are a lot of other folks, like the poster here, who are not aware that a FedEx driver would actually be delivering their flowers.
+People who frequently send flowers online were already aware of this.
+Still, I’m pretty sure there are a lot of other folks, like the poster here, who are unaware that a FedEx driver would be delivering their flowers.

-All the major national florists offer fresh flowers that are either “shipped direct” or “florist delivered”.
-If you like supporting local business, always make sure the flowers you’re sending are “florist delivered”.
+All the national online florists offer fresh flowers that are either “shipped direct” or “florist delivered.”
+If you like supporting local businesses, always ensure the flowers you’re sending are “florist delivered.”

 Dealing With A Late Floral Delivery

-I know that after every major floral holiday there are always complaints about late delivery, or no delivery at all.
+I know that after every major floral holiday, there are always complaints about late or no delivery.

 If you placed an order for Valentine’s Day flowers online, you might have missed a disclaimer that says the site does not guarantee delivery on major holidays—including Valentine’s Day.
 The 1-800Flowers site, for example, … Source

 Most late floral delivery complaints can be traced back to two things – weather or heavy order volume.
-And no company who ships direct is immune.
+And no company that ships direct (Amazon & others) is immune.

-Amazon and others have experienced major delivery delays at Christmas, due to a last-minute crush of orders.
-Winter weather has also hampered delivery in much of the country at Valentine’s Day several times that I can recall.
+Amazon and others have experienced significant delivery delays at Christmas due to a last-minute crush of orders.

-If you’re not sure about how to find a local florist outside of your area, you can use the local florist search tool on our website, because it’s still going to be a while before flowers are delivered like this.
+If you’re not sure about how to find a local florist where your recipient lives, you can use the local florist search tool on our website.

 I wonder how they got that big, beautiful bouquet